wimpunk/purple-oauth-twitterstatus/README.md

 Use your Twitter account as your Pidgin status message.
 This plugin is based on [pidgin-twitterstatus](http://code.google.com/p/pidgin-twitterstatus) but uses oauth authentication which should be more save since it doesn't need a password.

 I decided to work on that version because the pidgin-twitterstatus plugin needed a public profile.
-Using oauth prevents the need of a public profile or the need to provide your password in every application. </p>
+Using oauth prevents the need of a public profile or the need to provide your password in every application.
+Currently you even have to use oauth.
+The old one isn't supported anymore.

 # Download
 The latest version can be downloaded by pressing the zip-button or you can try [this link](../../archive/master.zip)